d12frosted/elpa-mirror/gnu/jinx-readme.txt

 4 Navigating between misspellings ═════════════════════════════════

-  As mentioned before, when correcting a word with `jinx-correct', the movement commands `jinx-next' and `jinx-previous' are available on the keys `M-n' and `M-p' to navigate to the next and previous misspelling respectively.
+  When correcting a word with `jinx-correct', the movement commands `jinx-next' and `jinx-previous' are available on the keys `M-n' and `M-p' to navigate to the next and previous misspelling respectively.
 The movement commands work from within the minibuffer during `jinx-correct' and also globally outside the minibuffer context.